philipturner/molecular-renderer/Documentation/tests.md

 Reference video: [YouTube](https://www.youtube.com/shorts/rV1UGau20xQ)

+## Long Distances

+Run a test that hits the pain points of ray tracing.
+Long primary ray traversal times in the DDA, high divergence for AO rays.
+Not exactly stressing the BVH update process.
+Rather, a single unchanging BVH and a rotating camera to detect stuttering.
+Make the test scaleable to different distances and window sizes.

 ## MM4 Energy Minimization

 Prove that FIRE can replace the energy minimizer built into OpenMM.
 Compare execution times from this test to offline benchmarks of the OpenMM minimizer.
 Use a reasonably sized (10k to 100k atoms) part with a non-negligible amount of warping from {100} surface strain.
 Benchmark on both platforms for fairness.